EducationalWave

 Additionally, it is crucial to assess the soil erosion risks associated with flood irrigation.
 The pooling of water can increase the likelihood of soil erosion, impacting crop stability and nutrient retention in the soil.

-Related Pros and Cons of Montessori Method
+Related Pros and Cons of Convertible Cars

 Moreover, the stagnant water created by flood irrigation can create a breeding ground for pests and diseases, potentially spreading pathogens to crops.